 Vietnam veterans' experience with exposure to the defoliant Agent Orange is hardly atypical.
-During the first Gulf war in 1991, 110,000 troops were exposed to fallout from a toxic plume after the Khamisiyah ammo dump was blown.
-Over the next several years, thousands of these men and women reported a variety of ills now known collectively as "Gulf War Illness."
+During the first Gulf War in 1991, some 110,000 troops were exposed to fallout from a toxic plume after the Khamisiyah ammo dump was blown.
+Over the next several years, thousands of these men and women reported a variety of maladies now known collectively as "Gulf War Illness."
 In the wars in Afghanistan and Iraq, thousands more veterans have come down with respiratory and dermatological ills from exposure to the foul-smelling burn pits, and harmful side effects from the anti-malarial mefloquine and other drugs.

-We now are focusing on finding champions from both sides of the aisle in both houses of Congress to introduce, and pass, what we are calling the Toxic Wounds Registries Act of 2017.
-It would direct the Secretary of Veterans Affairs to establish a master registry to incorporate registries for:
+We now are seeking "champions" from both sides of the aisle in both houses of Congress to introduce, and pass, what we are calling the Toxic Wounds Registries Act of 2019.
+It would direct the Secretary of Veterans Affairs to establish a master registry that would incorporate registries - real registries that are not just mailing lists - for:

-- Exposure to Agent Orange during and in the aftermath of the Vietnam War; - Exposure to toxins relating to deployment during the 1990 Persian Gulf War; - Exposure to toxins from a deployment during Operations Iraqi Freedom, New Dawn, and Enduring Freedom, and the Global War on Terror; - Exposure to toxins during a deployment to Bosnia, Somalia, or the Philippines; and - Exposure to toxins while stationed at a military installation contaminated by toxic substances overseas and here in CONUS.
+- Exposure to Agent Orange during and in the aftermath of the Vietnam War; - Exposure to toxins relating to deployment during the 1990 Persian Gulf War; - Exposure to toxins from deployments during Operations Iraqi Freedom, New Dawn, and Enduring Freedom, and the Global War on Terror; - Exposure to toxins during deployments to Bosnia, Somalia, and the Philippines; and - Exposure to toxins while stationed at a military installation contaminated by toxic substances overseas and here in CONUS.

-This legislation would authorize the VA Secretary to enter into an agreement with the National Academies of Sciences, Engineering, and Medicine to review published scientific information and studies, and make recommendations for future research, on the health effects of the toxic exposures covered in those registries; and it would require those reviews to inform the Secretary's selection of research to be conducted or funded by the VA.
+This legislation would authorize the VA Secretary to enter into an agreement with the National Academy of Medicine to review published, peer-reviewed scientific research, and make recommendations for future research on the health effects of the toxic exposures identified in those registries; and it would require those reviews to inform the Secretary's selection of research to be conducted and/or funded by the VA.

-It also would establish a presumption of service connection for the purpose of veterans' disability and survivor benefits, for an illness that the Secretary determines warrants such presumption because of a positive association with exposure to a toxic substance covered in the master registry; and becomes manifest, within a time period determined by the Secretary, in a veteran who experienced such exposure while serving in the Armed Forces.
+It also would establish a presumption of service connection for the purpose of veterans' disability and survivor benefits, for any illness that the Secretary determines warrants such presumption because of a positive association with exposure to a toxic substance covered in the master registry; and becomes manifest, within a time period based on science, in a veteran who experienced such exposure while serving in the Armed Forces.

-It is our intent to identify "champions" from both parties to introduce this legislation in both houses of Congress, and to enlist a coalition of VSOs and MSOs to work in concert, buttressed by a coordinated grassroots campaign, to enact this legislation into black-letter law.
+It is our intent to work with the champions we've identified to introduce this legislation, and to enlist a coalition of VSOs and MSOs, to mount a coordinated grassroots campaign to enact this legislation.